 Welcome new subscribers

 Your newest email subscribers are not as familiar with your business as your long-time subscribers, so you need to get your new subscribers up-to-speed before the holidays arrive.
-If you want new users to be ready to buy this season, set up automated, trigger-based welcome campaigns for subscribers that sign up during the holiday season.
-This will ensure that they get the right messages at exactly the right time.
+If you want new users to be ready to buy this season, set up automated, trigger-based, welcome campaigns for subscribers that sign up during the holiday season.
+This will ensure that they get the right messages right away.

 Alter your welcome email series to include all of the key holiday messages new subscribers might have missed as well as any important information they need to know about your company.
 This could include:

 - Important next steps like setting their preferences or completing their account

 So, instead of throwing new subscribers into a holiday whirlwind of overwhelming emails, provide them with all the basics they need to know first.
 A welcoming email series will put them at ease and give them the confidence they need to make a purchase.